 Throughout the year you will gain valuable skills and experience through a comprehensive induction program and a series of placements across the AEC.
-On-the-job training, seminar events, mentoring and specific public sector training all form part of the program to expose you to life in the public service through a variety of learning approaches.
+On-the-job and specific public sector training, seminar events, and mentoring all form part of the program to expose you to life in the public service.

-Our National Office is located in Canberra city, and our network spans across every state and territory.
+Our National Office is located in Canberra and our network spans across every state and territory.

 Working at the AEC as an IT graduate will provide you with opportunities that range from assisting business areas in analysing and developing requirements, to using a wide variety of current and emerging technologies to support AEC outcomes.

 Generalist graduates will have the chance to work across a broad spectrum of available placements within the AEC.
 Business areas in the AEC perform a range of tasks including project management, parliamentary submissions, election planning, policy and procedures development, communication strategies, education programs, advertising campaigns, market research, research and strategy around electoral policy and reform, data analysis, design and maintenance of electoral enrolment systems, creating election planning aids and training programs.

 Working at the AEC as a HR graduate will provide you with opportunities to professionalise the AEC’s workforce.
 This may range from being involved in developing HR strategies, including policies and procedures, assisting in shaping the AEC future workforce through a variety of HR avenues such as recruitment and selection, industrial relations, payroll, workforce planning and workplace health and safety

 The majority of our graduate positions are located in Canberra.
 Further opportunities may exist to be deployed on a short term placement to one of our interstate or regional offices.